treykeown/arguably/assets/pypi/PYPI_README.md

 ## Documentation

-The full documentation can be found at [https://treykeown.github.io/arguably/](https://treykeown.github.io/arguably/).
+The full documentation can be found here: [https://treykeown.github.io/arguably/](https://treykeown.github.io/arguably/)

 ## Dependencies

 All of `arguably` is built on top of `argparse`.
 It has two dependencies:
 * `docstring-parser` for parsing function docstrings
-* `typing-extensions` (Python 3.8 only) for `Annotated[]` support in versions before Python 3.9
+* `typing-extensions` for `Annotated[]` support in Python 3.8 (only needed for that version)

 ## Installation

-Simply install with `pip install arguably`.
-If you want to install with `conda`, please comment on [this issue](https://github.com/treykeown/arguably/issues/12).
+Install using `pip install arguably`.
+If you want to install by using `conda`, please comment on [this issue](https://github.com/treykeown/arguably/issues/12).

 ## Future Roadmap